torvalds/linux/Documentation/userspace-api/media/dvb/legacy_dvb_audio.rst

 of the open() call itself.
 A device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
-This is a standard system call, documented in the Linux manual page for fcntl.
+This is a standard system call, documented in the GNU/Linux manual page for fcntl.
 Only one user can open the Audio Device in O_RDWR mode.
 All other attempts to open the device in this mode will fail, and an error code will be returned.
 If the Audio Device is opened in O_RDONLY mode, the only ioctl call that can be used is